image

 At the heart of our Senior School curriculum is a commitment to breadth, depth and a creative approach to teaching and learning that encourages active engagement and a spirit of enquiry in our learners.

-As pupils enter Year 7, our bespoke Thinking Skills programme encourages them to develop as reflective learners, to think critically, challenge convention and develop independence.
 As pupils progress up through the Senior School, they benefit from the opportunity to engage in a wide range of academic extension, from the Extended Project Qualification, to Public Speaking, Debating, STEM projects and much more.

-In Year 9, pupils select their GCSE choices which they study in Years 10 and 11.
-Students study 10 subjects to GCSE level with English, Mathematics, and Science being compulsory.
+In Year 9, pupils select their GCSE choices, which they study in Years 10 and 11.
+Students study 10 subjects to GCSE level, with English, Mathematics, and Science being compulsory.
 All pupils have PE in their weekly timetable, even if they are not studying it for GCSE, along with weekly lessons which cover careers, life skills and preparation for Sixth Form or life beyond Cranford School.